An online Clinical Mental Health Counseling program that prepares you for licensure.

 - Successful completion of a baccalaureate degree

-- Two (2) professional letters of recommendation (one from an academic source and one from an employer or volunteer supervisor).
+- Two (2) professional letters of recommendation

 - Completion of a state-specific acknowledgement form.
 This must be completed with a counseling program faculty member present.
 Note: This serves as a time for applicants to ask program-specific questions that can only be answered by the counselor education program faculty.